-A combination of musical sensitivity, superlative technique and strong stage presence mark Elena Pankratova out from among a new generation of dramatic sopranos.
-The spectacular success of her first Dyer's Wife in Strauss’s Die Frau ohne Schatten at the Florence May Festival in 2010 under the direction of Maestro Zubin Mehta proved an important breakthrough for her career that also succeeded in invitations from such renowned theatres as La Scala (2012), Teatro Colon Buenos Aires (2013), the Bavarian State Opera of Munich (2013), the Royal Opera House Covent Garden (2014) and the Royal Danish Opera of Copenhagen (2015).
+A combination of musical sensitivity, superlative technique and strong stage presence marks Elena Pankratova out from among a new generation of dramatic sopranos.
+The spectacular success of her first Dyer's Wife in Strauss’s Die Frau ohne Schatten at the Florence May Festival in 2010 under the direction of Maestro Zubin Mehta proved an important breakthrough for her career that also succeeded in invitations from such renowned theatres as La Scala (2012), Teatro Colón in Buenos Aires (2013), the Bavarian State Opera (2013, 2014, 2017), the Royal Opera House Covent Garden (2014), the Royal Danish Opera (2015) and the Berlin State Opera Unter den Linden (2018).
 Her rendition of the Dyer’s Wife in all of these theatres was met with enormous success.

 Born in Yekaterinburg, one of the largest industrial and cultural centres of Russia, Elena Pankratova initially studied conducting and piano in her native city before graduating (with honours) as a singer, actor and voice teacher from the St. Petersburg State Conservatory.
 She was winner of several international singing competitions in Italy and Spain and worked for years with the great soprano Renata Scotto, polishing her roles in the Italian repertoire.